SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 #### Event Handlers

-Event handlers are those which contains application logic to process an event.
+Event handlers are responsible for containing the application logic required to process an event.
 An element can register more than one handler.

 ##### Simple case for BlElement.